 You can also learn more by reading The OPS Multi-year Accessibility Plan, Leading the Way Forward.
-This document highlights our achievements so far, and our plans for creating a barrier-free and accessible organization.
+It highlights our achievements and our plans for creating a barrier-free and accessible organization.

 Why Accessibility Matters

-The OPS endeavours to demonstrate leadership for accessibility in Ontario.
-Our goal is to ensure accessibility for our employees and the public we serve in our services, products and facilities.
+The OPS is an accessibility leader in Ontario.
+Our goal is to ensure accessibility for our employees and the public as we provide services, products and facilities.

-Developing barrier-free programs and services will enable the OPS to achieve its vision of becoming an accessible organization by 2025.
+Developing barrier-free programs and services will enable the OPS to achieve its vision of becoming a fully accessible organization by 2025.

 Our Accessibility Standards

-The Accessibility for Ontarians with Disabilities Act (AODA) is an important piece of legislation that requires the province to develop – and enforce – accessibility standards in Ontario.
+The Accessibility for Ontarians with Disabilities Act (AODA) is an important piece of legislation that requires the province to develop, implement and enforce accessibility standards in Ontario.

 - Customer Service